TheKikGen/MPC-LiveXplore/README.md

 | [Download link for MPC and Force images](https://drive.google.com/drive/folders/1Bq1lbtcFUft9sbbCdm-z_temecFJeeSV?usp=sharing)

 At the root folder, you will find last ssh update images for Akai MPCs and Force.
-.
-MPC 2.10.1 update image ssh
+- MPC 2.10.1 update image ssh
-.
-Force 3.1.3 update image ssh
+- Force 3.1.3 update image ssh

 Bootstrap sdcard images (IamForce, IamX, bootstrap ) are stored in the "beta" folder.
-.
-ImForce sdcard image
+- ImForce sdcard image (beta preliminary release)
-.
-IamX sdcard image
+- IamX sdcard image (beta preliminary release)
-.
-Simple bootstrap (without MPC and Force assets) sdcard image NB : they are preliminary versions.
+- Simple bootstrap (without MPC and Force assets) sdcard image

 To flash a sdcard image, I recommend to use Balena [Etcher](https://www.balena.io/etcher/).
 This is secure.
 You need a usb/sdcard at less of 4G of capacity.